 Simple English definitions for legal terms

-Read a random definition: gift deed
+Read a random definition: work for hire

 Noncumulative stock is a type of preferred stock that does not have to be paid dividends that are in arrears.
 Once a periodic dividend is omitted, it will not be paid.
 This is different from cumulative preferred stock, which must receive dividends in full before common shareholders may receive any dividend.